MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 6. On the **Settings** page, scroll down to the **Information Rights Management (IRM)** section, select the **Use the IRM service specified in your configuration**, select the **Refresh IRM Settings** button, and then scroll down to the bottom of the page and select **OK**.

-7. Do NOT close the SharePoint admin center tab in your Edge browser.
+7. Do NOT close the SharePoint admin center tab in your browser.
 Leave your browser open for the next task.

 ### Task 6 – Turn on Audit Logging to enable Alert Policies